Infoteam-DataScience/TransferLearning/README.md

 By that the first layers of the network are already defined with the ResNet architecture, there are only dense layers to be added for classification in the context.

-The last dense layer of the neural network contains of 133 nodes for the doog breed classification task, which corresponds to the total number of dog breeds.
+The last dense layer of the neural network contains of 133 nodes for the dog breed classification task, which corresponds to the total number of dog breeds.

 ![](./images/summary.png)